re2zero/dde-calendar/calendar-client/assets/dde-calendar/calendar/en_US/calendar.md

 ### Delete Events

-1. Right-click a date with event in the monthly, weekly or daily view.
+1. Double-click or right-click a date with event in the monthly, weekly or daily view.
 2. Click **Delete** and a **You are deleting an event** prompt box will pop up.
 3. Confirm the prompt information and delete the event.